 In the normal course of its business, the Company encounters two significant types of risks: economic and regulatory.
 There are three main components of economic risk: interest rate risk, credit risk and market risk.
 The Company is subject to interest rate risk to the degree that its interest-bearing liabilities mature or reprice at different speeds, or on different bases, than its interest-earning assets.
 Credit risk is the risk of default within the Company's loan portfolio that results from borrowers' inability or unwillingness to make contractually required payments.
 Market risk reflects changes in the value of collateral underlying loans receivable and the valuation of real estate held by the Company.
-There were three significant bank failures in the first five months of 2023, primarily due to the failed banks' lack of liquidity as depositors sought to withdraw their deposits.
-Due to rising interest rates, the failed banks were unable to sell investment securities held to meet liquidity needs without realizing substantial losses.
-As a result of the recent bank failures and in an effort to strengthen public confidence in the banking system and protect depositors, regulators announced that any losses to the Deposit Insurance Fund to support uninsured depositors will be recovered by a special assessment on banks, as required by law, which has and could continue to increase the cost of our FDIC insurance assessments.
-The continued impact of these bank failures on the economy, financial institutions and their depositors, as well as any governmental regulatory responses or actions resulting from the same, is difficult to predict at this time.
+There were several notable bank failures in 2023, driven primarily by liquidity challenges as depositors rapidly withdrew funds.
+These failures were exacerbated by the impact of rising interest rates, which left affected banks unable to sell long-term investment securities without incurring significant losses.
+In response, regulators took steps to stabilize the banking system, including ensuring that losses to the Deposit Insurance Fund used to support uninsured depositors would be recovered through a special assessment on banks, as mandated by law.
+This has increased and may continue to increase the cost of our FDIC insurance assessments.
+While the immediate banking turmoil has largely subsided, ongoing economic uncertainties-including the Federal Reserve's evolving monetary policy, persistent inflationary pressures, and concerns about commercial real estate exposure-continue to shape the financial landscape.
+The long-term impact of these developments on the economy, financial institutions, and regulatory frameworks remains uncertain.